-Of course you need local currency.
+Of course you need a local currency.
 Dollars and euros are not accepted in any restaurant or shop.
 However, do not hurry to exchange a large sum of money at the airport as the exchange rate leaves much to be desired.
 Exchange a small amount of pocket-money that you may need (for instance, a taxi or metro tickets).
+FOREX exchange points are widely accessible in the city and offer fair rates.

 All travellers around the world have a question about gratuity.
 This tendency is picking up steam in Russia; we usually leave 5-10 % of the bill in restaurants, cafes and bars, as tips are not included.
 However, the choice is yours!